Getting Started

 - in_progress — Agent is actively working.

 done("failed")or was interrupted.
-Can be retried. - closed — Merged and cleaned up.
-For persistent tasks, closing resets to pending instead.
+Can be retried withsend_message(preserves context) orreset_task(fresh start). - closed — Merged and cleaned up.
+Can be reactivated with

 Common Workflows